ADGEfficiency/creative-writing-with-gpt2/examples/alan-watts.md

 ---

-The idea behind the wisdom of our ancestors was the sword; meant for use in war.
+The wisdom of our ancestors was the sword; meant for use in war.
 The sword was of great power, able to annihilate any enemy.
 It was divine knowledge.
-Imperial literature contains very powerful stories of emperor Anu using the sword.
+Imperial literature contains stories of emperor Anu using the sword.

-It was the downfall of Zhou that demonstrated the total power of the universe.
-That power was sound, the sound of the subtle understanding of light from above and it's change into darkness.
+It was the downfall of Zhou that demonstrated the total power of the sword.
+That power was sound, the sound of the subtle understanding of light and it's change into darkness.

-Zhou pointed to him from behind and said "I am Zhou Enlai".
+Zhou pointed to him and said "I am Zhou Enlai".
 Who knew the ghastliness of death?
 Anu threw away her life - her blade left the shore.
 Seeing the power of Chinese words, she was thrown into the river.

 The Western World is all that is left of the Emperor.
-Within all the images of Christianity, he built a new republic.
-There was something fundamentally wrong with the West.
+Within all the images of Christianity, they built a new republic.
+There is something fundamentally wrong with the West.
 We resist the Western occupation.
 We are content to live by a dream.

 We withdraw our efforts from conflict.
 We seek to go beyond this purely selfish world.
 We live by the idea that we can achieve nothing.
 You are not going to survive this terrible Chinese society.
 The time for being civilized is over.